-Following the embezzlement of between $300,000 and $400,000, the Clearwood Community Association plans on transferring about $198,000 from its capital reserve funds while instituting a new $2-per-month repayment fee for residents that would last for about a year.
+Following the embezzlement of between $300,000 and $400,000, the Clearwood Community Association plans on instituting a new $2-per-month special assessment fee for residents that would last for about a year.

 That’s if resident voters approve the plan through an election later this year.

 Voters will also determine whether or not to increase membership fees by $191 annually for a total increase of $215 when accounting for the new $2 monthly fee.